 Photography teaches us what the human eye does not see, things that are too big or small, too slow or fast, phenomena that exist beyond our gaze.
 Our knowledge is often based on our visual experiences.
-Photography changes our limits and reveals things that would otherwise go unnoticed, what our planet is like, how spiders build, what the universe is like, animal species or how indigenous peoples live.
+Photography changes our limits and reveals things that would otherwise go unnoticed such as what our planet is like, how spiders build, what the universe is like, animal species or how indigenous peoples live.
 Thanks to what we see, medical treatments and diagnoses have changed and we know the precious shape of water when it freezes.
-We know by images some international events and it gives proof of the story we want to tell, including paranormal perceptions.
+We know by images of some international events and it gives proof of the story we want to tell, including paranormal perceptions.

 Snowflake.
 Alexey Kljatov

 Photography is essential for our self-knowledge.
 How we represent ourselves individually or in groups and what happens when we are photographed by other people, all contribute to the construction of our own image and stereotypes.
 Photography gives us a sense of belonging to our family, culture and community, reconstructs the history of our lives and builds our public image.
 It is very important how we perceive our own image, what it reveals to us and what we want to represent, so much so that it can sometimes change our luck in love.
 The human being is fascinated by his own image and never stops rediscovering it.